CSE142UCSD/2024su-cse142l-markov-starter/README.md

 # Introduction to the Development Environment

-This lab is in a Jupyter notebook (`Assignment.ipynb`).
+This lab is in a Jupyter notebook (`assignment-lab.ipynb`).
 To run it'll you'll need to check out the assignment.

 This document describe how to do those two things.
 Then, you'll be able to